chevron-up

 Blumenbach, Johann Friedrich: Decades collectionis suae craniorum diversarum gentium illustratae.
 6 booklets.
 Gottingae: Dieterich 1790–1820.

-Decas 1 (1790), Bibliography-No. 0092, Decas 2 (1793), Bibliography-No. 0093, Decas 3 (1795), Bibliography-No. 0094, Decas 4 (1800), Bibliography-No. 0095, Decas 5 (1808), Bibliography-No. 0096, Decas 6 (1820), Bibliography-No. 0097.
+Decas 1 (1790), bibliography-no. 0092, Decas 2 (1793), bibliography-no. 0093, Decas 3 (1795), bibliography-no. 0094, Decas 4 (1800), bibliography-no. 0095, Decas 5 (1808), bibliography-no. 0096, Decas 6 (1820), bibliography-no. 0097.

 Blumenbach, Johann Friedrich: Nova pentas collectionis suae craniorum diversarum gentium tanquam complementum priorum decadum.
-Gottingae: Dieterich 1828, Bibliography-No. 0098.
+Gottingae: Dieterich 1828, bibliography-no. 0098.

 Jo.
 Frid.
 Blumenbachii nova pentas collectionis suae craniorum diversarum gentium tamquam complementum priorum decadum.
 Nach dem Tode des Verfassers herausgegeben von H. v.
 Jhering.
-Göttingen: Dieterich, 1873, Bibliography-No. 0099.
+Göttingen: Dieterich, 1873, bibliography-no. 0099.

 Interleaved copies of the six Decades and the Nova pentas (1828) with Blumenbach’s handwritten additions are in the Göttingen State and University Library, Cod.
-Ms. Blumenbach II, Bibliography-No. 0100 (digital version).
+Ms. Blumenbach II, bibliography-no. 0100 (digital version).

 In the Göttingen Library there also is a volume (Cod.
 Ms. Blumenbach 4) with “Blumenbach’s Notizen und einige[n] Entwürfen zu den Decades”, cf. [Meyer, Wilhelm:] Die Handschriften in Göttingen.
 Bd.
 3. Universitätsbibliothek.
 Nachlässe von Gelehrten, Orientalische Handschriften.
 Handschriften im Besitz von Instituten und Behörden.
 Berlin: A. Bath, 1894 (Verzeichniss der Handschriften im Preussischen Staate, 1, Hannover, 3), p.
 77 (digital version).